 Use pings to quickly communicate with your teammates.

-- Alt+left click or G will issue an alert ping (A).
-Using this ping on an enemy unit will issue a target ping (B), and on an allied unit, a request aid ping (C).
+- Alt+left click or G: alert ping (A).
+Using this on an enemy will issue a target ping (B), and on allies, a request aid ping (C).

-- Ctrl+left click or V will issue a caution ping.
-Using this ping on a unit will issue a retreat ping (D&E).
+- Ctrl+left click or V: caution ping (D).
+Using this on a unit will issue a retreat ping (E).

-- Using either command, but holding the mouse button, will bring up a radial menu with more pings (F).
+- Holding the left mouse button during either command will bring up a radial menu with more pings (F).
 Move your cursor in the direction of the ping you want to issue.
 This can be done in a single, swift motion.

-- Type '/w "summoner name" ' to send messages to out-of-game friends
+- '/w "summoner name" ': send messages to out-of-game friends

-- Type '/all' to send a message visible to both teams.
+- '/all': send a message visible to both teams.
 Shift+Enter will open the chat window in this mode.
 Visibility of /all chat can be toggled in the Options menu.

 If you want to be an Encyclopedia Brown of League, check out the terminology page from the MOBAFire wiki.

-The spoilers below contain invaluable community-made resources.
-Be aware when using some of these resources; LoL evolves, and some information may fall out-of-date.
-I encourage you to watch streams on Twitch.TV to observe the most up-to-date gameplay.
+Be aware that LoL evolves, and community-made resources may fall out-of-date.
+Watch live streams to observe the most up-to-date gameplay.